 There are a few reasons why Google Assistant might not be talking/providing voice responses to your queries and commands.
 Firstly, make sure that the Speech output is set to Full in the Assistant language settings.
-Setting Google as the default voice assistant should help, too.
+Putting Google as the default voice assistant should help, too.

-Alternatively, you can clear the local data or, to be even more thorough, uninstall app updates and check for improvements.
+Alternatively, you can clear the local data or, be even more thorough, uninstall app updates and check for improvements.

 1. Enable Speech output and Default Voice Assistant